-“Basically, they took the noise and tried to match it up and they were of the belief that he released his gun,” Haynes said.
+“Basically, they attempted and took the noise to match it up and they were of the belief that he released his gun,” Haynes said.

-OPD’s body cams catch one minute prior to the officer presses record.
+OPD’s body cams record one minute prior to the officer presses record.
 That is called a “pre-event,” however there is no audio because first minute.

-The forensic video analyst wrote in the report he synchronized all 3 body camera videos.
-He wrote in the report, “The noise of the first shot, which was tape-recorded by Officer Hayles’ BWC is synchronized to the accurate ‘pre-event’ minute when Officer Madison’s BWC depicts Mr. Aldophe shooting his weapon.”
+The forensic video expert wrote in the report he synchronized all 3 body camera videos.
+He wrote in the report, “The noise of the first shot, which was tape-recorded by Officer Hayles’ BWC is synchronized to the accurate ‘pre-event’ moment when Officer Madison’s BWC depicts Mr. Aldophe shooting his weapon.”

 Aldophe’s sister said they’re still entrusted questions.

-“We’re just confused right now and we need to understand what’s going on and we need justice for my bro,” Alexandra Aldophe said.
+“We’re just confused today and we need to understand what’s going on and we need justice for my bro,” Alexandra Aldophe said.

 News 6 gotten in touch with OPD for comment concerning the claims.
-A representative said the findings from the examination are their side of the story.Source: clickorlando.com
+A spokesperson said the findings from the examination are their side of the story.Source: clickorlando.com